George Orwell: ‘Alternative Facts’ Sends ‘Nineteen Eighty-Four’ Sales Through Roof

-On Sunday, counselor to President Donald Trump, Kellyanne Conway’s, use of the phrase associated with George Orwell,”alternative facts,” set off an unexpected trend: Nineteen Eighty-Four is currently the No. 5 top-selling book with Amazon.
+On Sunday Counselor to President Donald Trump Kellyanne Conway’s use of the phrase associated with George Orwell, “alternative facts,” set off an unexpected trend: Nineteen Eighty-Four is currently the No. 5 top-selling book with Amazon.
 Taking issue with her redefinition of a part of the English language, the editors of the Merriam-Webster Dictionary made sure that Conway knew that the word “fact” is precisely defined: “a piece of information presented as having objective reality,” as previously reported by the Inquisitr.

 The novel, which was first published in 1949, is set in the then-future world of 1984.
 Nineteen Eighty-Four makes use of a fictional language Orwell dubbed “newspeak” introduced by the government in his vision of the future.
 Newspeak’s aim was defined as eliminating “doublethink,” which is explained to be thoughts of a personal nature.